-I’m the President and Cofounder of Atomic Object.
+I’m the CEO and Cofounder of Atomic Object.
 Great Not Big is a way to share my ideas for building and running successful software product development companies.

 After nine years as a professor of Computer Science, in 2000 I took a position as Vice President of Development for Deltamode, a tech startup company based in Austin, Texas.
 A year later, Deltamode ran out of money.
 I probably could have gotten my academic job back; I loved teaching, I was proud of my university, and I had done some really good things while in academia.
 But there’s an inevitable, deeply wired bias toward maintaining the status quo that characterizes most universities, and after nine years I was ready for some new challenges.
 Simultaneously, I had become increasingly uneasy with the hypocrisy of teaching an applied subject in which I had little experience as a practitioner.